mirisuzanne/mia/content/posts/redesign2022/minimal.md

 [Cascading Color Systems](https://www.oddbird.net/cascading-colors/) --
 a tool for giving users
 total control over the colors on the site.

-I was inspired by Håkon Lie's
+That was inspired by Håkon Lie's
 [original 1994 CSS proposal](https://www.w3.org/People/howcome/p/cascade.html),
 which includes the following
 text-art diagram: